Rakshaa93/Mission-Pizza/README.md

 2. **Ordering Agent** - Handles pizza orders via natural language
 3. **Scheduling Agent** - Coordinates delivery timing via external calendar MCP
 4. **Web UI** - User-friendly chat interface for placing orders

 ---
+## 🧠 Architectural Decisions & Design Considerations

+### Architectural Choices

+- **MCP (Model Context Protocol)** is used instead of direct REST calls to provide a standardized, tool-based interface for AI agents.
+- A **multi-agent architecture** was chosen to enforce separation of concerns between order management and delivery scheduling.
+- **Agent-to-Agent (A2A) communication** enables loose coupling and allows new agents (e.g., payment, notification) to be added easily.
+- **FastAPI** was selected for its async support, performance, and native OpenAPI compatibility.
+- A **mock external Calendar MCP** is used to simulate real-world third-party integrations without relying on external services.

+### Design Assumptions

+- The pizza menu is static and served via a mock MCP server.
+- The system assumes a single-user interaction flow (no authentication or session handling).
+- Users provide input in natural language but within a limited pizza-ordering domain.
+- External MCP services are assumed to be available and trusted.
+- Persistent storage (database) is intentionally omitted to keep the focus on agent orchestration.

+### Handling Ambiguities

+- User input is parsed incrementally; missing details such as size or quantity trigger clarification prompts.
+- Quantity indicators like `x2`, `*2`, or numeric suffixes are normalized before order placement.
+- Invalid pizza names or unsupported sizes are handled with user-friendly error messages.
+- If delivery scheduling fails, the system falls back to a default estimated delivery time.
+- Partial failures between agents are handled gracefully without crashing the system.

+---